AmanTiwari83/KRIYA/README.md

 # KRIYA
-<h2>Please Go To my-new-branch for all the codes and information about project.</h2>
+<h2>Please go to my-new-branch for all the codes and information about project.</h2>